Mr. Meaty: Production

 Mr. Meaty began as a series of shorts that played between longer programs on Nickelodeon from 2002 to 2005.
 They were also featured on CBC's variety show The Void, on Nickelodeon's iTunes listings, and on the TurboNick website.
 The show was Shannon and Hopley's second production for Nickelodeon after Nanalan', as well as the Disney Junior series Ooh, Aah & You.

-Neither of the series' creators had worked at a fast food restaurant prior to creating the show.
+Neither of the series' creators had worked at a fast food restaurant prior to creating it.
 However, Hopley had once worked at a movie theater's concessions stand, which gave him inspiration for some of the ideas in the show.
-He has also cited The Ren & Stimpy Show as a source of inspiration for the show's style of humor.
+He has additionally cited The Ren & Stimpy Show as a source of inspiration for the series' style of humor.

-The show was created specifically for a teenage audience; of the target age group, executive producer Jack Lenz said, "Entertaining kids in their teens is not easy and it takes a very strong concept to catch on with this demographic.
+The series was created specifically for a teenage audience; of the target age group, executive producer Jack Lenz said, "Entertaining kids in their teens is not easy and it takes a very strong concept to catch on with this demographic.
 Mike Judge clearly nailed it with Beavis and Butt-Head and we believe that Mr. Meaty will do the same."

 Nickelodeon commissioned a season of full-length episodes around September 2005.
 An 11-minute pilot titled "In Parker's Sight" aired on December 30, 2005.
 It was a retrospective featuring material from the earlier shorts.
 On September 22, 2006, the series made its official debut on Nickelodeon.
 The episode "Buffalo Burrito" had been released as a sneak peek on the iTunes Store two days earlier on September 18.
 The series moved to Nickelodeon's sister channel Nicktoons on February 23, 2007.
 Nicktoons aired the remaining episodes from March 10, 2007, to May 23, 2009.